OwlCoder/DSA_cpp/readme.md

 Hence, weighted directed graphs are implemented for now.

-Directed Graphs
+Directed Graphs: both using adjacency matrix and adjacency list

 all trees are also directed graphs but with no cycle:

-n-ary trees
+//n-ary trees
-binary search tree
+//binary search tree
 Binary Heap: Min Heap/Max Heap

 ### check if a graph is actually a tree (check for cycles):